 Finding a new home is a difficult task in and of itself, but thankfully the U.S. housing market has remained healthy throughout the past decade.

-However, there is a glaring shortage of available homes across the United States.
+However, there is a glaring housing shortage across the United States.
 That makes things tricky for Americans who are searching for a new place to live.

 What’s behind this lack of housing?
 The answer to that question can be attributed to a variety of factors.